 Each specific benefit section has a list of the types of treatment, services, and supplies that are not covered.
-In addition to those lists, the following types of treatment, services and supplies are also excluded for all medical care, prescription drugs, vision care, and the short-term disability benefits.
+In addition to those lists, the following types of treatment, services and supplies are also excluded for all medical care, prescription drugs, hearing aids, and vision care.

 The following list will generally not apply to emergency medical treatment.
-However, the Fund will still not cover any treatment that would otherwise be excluded, regardless of the circumstances (for example, the Fund does not cover any treatment that is not medically necessary.)
+However, the Fund will still not cover any treatment that would otherwise be excluded, regardless of the circumstances (for example, the Fund does not cover any treatment that is not medically necessary).